Exiv2/exiv2/msvc2005/ReadMe.txt

      See the notes about DevStudio Express for more information about this.

      Build time is 20 minutes on a 2.2GHz Duo Core and consumes 3.0 gBytes of disk space.
-     Build time with webready is of the order of one hour as we add openssl, curl and libssh.
+     Build time with webready is of the order of one hour as we add 5 libraries.
+     (libcurl, libeay32, ssleay32,libssh,openssl)

 1.4  Building with and without webready
-     Building the complete library with webready support requires building openssl, libssh and curl.
+     Building the complete library with webready support requires building 5 additional libraries.
 This is time consuming.
 The build time increases from 5 to 20 minutes.

      By default, you will not build with webready.